daavoo/pyntcloud/README.rst

 .. image:: /docs/images/plot3.gif

-General pourpuse
+General purpose
 ----------------

-Even though point clouds obtained from different sources present some variance in terms of the kind of information it contains, we encourage a source-agnostic vision of point clouds.
+Even though point clouds obtained from different sources present some variance in terms of the kind of information they contain, we encourage a source-agnostic vision of point clouds.

 pyntcloud provides tools for source-agnostic 3D processing operations but it also provides building blocks for easily implementing something